rvacovsky/Employee-tracker/README.md

-# Employee Tracker
+# Office Tracker 👨‍💼

-Employee Tracker is a CLI (command-line interface) that uses SQL to create and maintain a database for employees, their roles, and the departments in which they work.
+Office Tracker is a CLI (command-line interface) that uses SQL to create and maintain a database for employees, their roles, and the departments in which they work.

 ## User Story